 Let’s face it, kids are gross.
 It’s no secret that crappy diapers, projectile spit up, and snot come along with the territory.
+It’s like every pet peeve you have come to life.

 It’s all the other vile things small human beings do that make me want to book a tubal ligation with my gynecologist.